kuehbiko/bjb_scripts/README.md

 |[cdm_dashboard](https://github.com/kuehbiko/bjb_work/tree/main/cdm-dashboard)|Mar-Apr 2023|Scripts for monhtly management reporting of the bank's CDS department.
 Currently summarises turnaround time, pending time, and rejection rate/reason of tasks for 3 teams within department.|
 |[static_data_validation](https://github.com/kuehbiko/bjb_work/tree/main/static_data_validation)|May 2023-|Scripts for quarterly and adhoc data quality checks and data validation.
 Identifies errors in the bank's database of client static data that have been caused by incorrect data entry, according to pre-established business rules.|

-All file paths and email addresses have been removed from the scripts as a measure of privacy.
+All names, file paths and email addresses have been removed from the scripts for data privacy.